Sharesale

 3. A Hunger for Originality

 In the competitive world of streaming, originality is the currency.
 Netflix, aware of the evolving tastes of its diverse subscriber base, constantly seeks content that is fresh, innovative, and boundary-pushing.
-The platform has given a platform to indie filmmakers, avant-garde writers, and experimental creators who might have found it challenging to secure with more conventional networks.
+The platform has given a platform to indie filmmakers, avant-garde writers, and experimental creators who might have found it challenging to secure deals with more conventional networks.
 Whether it’s the surreal world of “The Umbrella Academy” or the poignant explorations in “BoJack Horseman,” Netflix’s content often treads the unbeaten path, showcasing stories that are as unique as they are captivating.

 In conclusion, understanding the Netflix model is crucial for any creator aiming to pitch to the platform.
 With its penchant for trailblazing content, commitment to diversity, and a distribution model that has redefined viewing habits globally, Netflix offers a landscape ripe with possibilities.
 Aligning one’s pitch to these core values can greatly enhance the likelihood of capturing the streaming giant’s attention and, more importantly, its audience’s imagination.